-But during this period of mental stillness and “self-inflicted” sensory deprivation you will come to a really important conclusion.
+But during this period of mental stillness and “self-inflicted” sensory deprivation, you will come to a really important conclusion.
 You will realize what is really important to you in your life.
 A realization so profound and powerful that it will change the way you regard your situation for the rest of your life.
 I, for instance, began to realize that friendship and family were more important to me than anything else in the world.
-That sports cars were just a pile of nicely fashioned junk; likewise the technological tools were are playing around in this modern era.
+Sports cars were just a pile of nicely fashioned junk; likewise, the technological tools were are playing around in this modern era.
 Just a scrapheap.

 The dark night of the soul is the point where your life has reached a fork in the road with only two directions to choose from.
 Death or transformation.

 And just as one has to go through a really tough period in life until things become better, an individual will experience their darkest hour of the soul, which will transform their life forever.
 In my opinion, it will change your life for the better in hindsight to wisdom, insight and a broader understanding of life in general.
 One only has to have the courage, so to speak, to see the windows that open when a door closes.
 Just as one can learn from failures there is a lot to gain from the dark night of the soul, even though it is a very rough and painful period of time that makes one feel like all hope is lost.

 Something good comes out of everything that happens.

 Did you know that in the ancient mystery traditions, the would-be initiate had to symbolically experience his own death during the initiation ritual?
 The symbolic death experience was an allegory to the dark night of the soul.
 During the experience, the initiate would be symbolically born again after he had caught a glimpse behind the veil of the upper world (heaven).
 During “death” the initiate realizes and overcomes the downward spiral of their birth into ignorance and is enlightened with the powerful wisdom of the group.
 The symbolic dark night of the soul would lead the initiate to metaphorically rise from the dead, proving the maturity to be instructed in the secrets of the mystery school.